-After a few tweaks here and there, this low carb carrot cake has all those amazing flavors we love in a classic carrot cake.
+After a few tweaks here and there, this keto carrot cake has all those amazing flavors we love in a classic carrot cake.
 Not only is this the best tasting paleo carrot cake we’ve made, but it’s a cinch to make.

-Our keto carrot cake recipe from scratch is full of flavor, packed with spices, tender moist and utterly delicious.
+Our gluten free carrot cake recipe from scratch is full of flavor, packed with spices, tender moist and utterly delicious.
 This from scratch carrot cake recipe is packed coconut, pecans and carrots and doesn’t require a mixer.

 CAN I HAVE CARROT CAKE ON A LOW CARB / KETO DIET?